reservoirinvest/aisnp/README.md

 * Symbol state are derived from portfolio state and order state.
 They are reflected in df_unds.

   - 'zen': symbol
-    - has both covering and protecting portfolio positions or orders
+    - has a stock both covering and protecting portfolio positions or orders
     - has 'straddled' portfolio state
     - has a short 'sowing' order
     - is in 'unprotected' portfolio state with a 'protecting' order